filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 ### Interact with the Market Node from Other Process

-If a given CLI is supported by all miner types, by default it targets the `mining/sealing/proving` process, but you can target the `markets` process with the `--call-on-markets` flag.
+For commands that are present in all `lotus-miner` processes, by default the CLI targets the `mining/sealing/proving` process, but you can explicitly target the `markets` process with the `--call-on-markets` flag.
+This is the case for `log` and `auth` commands, for example.

-In order to take advantage of this functionality, You should configure the following environment variable for both `mining/sealing/proving` miner(or lotus-worker) and the `markets` miner, in your run-commands file (`.bashrc`, `.zshrc`, etc.):
+In order to take advantage of this functionality, you should configure the following environment variable for both `mining/sealing/proving` miner (or lotus-worker) and the `markets` miner, in your run-commands file (`.bashrc`, `.zshrc`, etc.):

 ```shell
 export LOTUS_MARKETS_PATH=~/.lotusmarkets